matthiasunt/simple-google-image-search/readme.md

 # Google Image Search
+This is a simple library to get an image URL from a search string via Google search.
 ### Prerequisites
 1. Create a new search engine [here](https://cse.google.com/cse/all) and save your search engine key
 2. Create a new Google Custom Search API key [here](https://console.cloud.google.com/apis/api/customsearch.googleapis.com)